seifertd/tournament/README.txt

 7. Run reports

        pool report [final_four|entry|region|leader|score]

+   The final four report can only be run once the final four teams have been determined.

 8. After about 22 teams are left, run a possibility report.
 This report will run through all the remaining ways the tournament can come out and